 Children’s Cardiomyopathy Association

-Partner with neighboring medical and charitable organizations including Project S.A.V.E to provide funding for AED distribution to families in need.
+Partner with neighboring medical, community and charitable organizations to provide funding for communities and families in need relating to cardiac health.

 Partner with neighboring organizations to facilitate CPR and AED training to families, communities, and athletic programs.